 Step 2.
 Apply to a program

-Students must have applied for their program of study before applying to Advancing Futures.
-Students do not need to have been accepted into their program of study to apply for Advancing Futures.
+Young adults must have applied for their program of study before applying to Advancing Futures.
+Young adults do not need to have been accepted into their program of study to apply for Advancing Futures.
 Proof of application to or enrolment in the intended program of study must be submitted when applying to Advancing Futures.
 For more information, see approved institutions.

 Step 3.
 Complete application form

 It can take up to 30 days after the application deadline for applications to be reviewed.
 Requesting updates sooner than this will not result in faster processing.

 It takes 8 to 10 weeks after the application deadline for applications to be fully processed.

 Advancing Futures uses email as its main contact method.
 It is important that young adults check their email for updates regularly.
 At times, Advancing Futures may contact a young adult by phone or mail.

 Young adults are responsible for providing Advancing Futures with their current contact information, including: